 One-off documentaries and series in a non-magazine format.

-Game shows, music programmes, music videos, quizzes, competitions, and light entertainment shows.
+Game shows, music programmes, music videos, quizzes, variety and light entertainment shows.

 Programmes that have a Māori perspective that do not screen on Māori Television such as Marae, Waka Huia and Te Karere.